-Solutions to homework assignments must be typeset either using a word processor or in plain ASCII text.
+Solutions to written homework assignments must be typeset either using a word processor or in plain ASCII text.
 No handwritten work (including scanned documents) will be accepted.
 You may include "hand-sketched" electronic illustrations if appropriate.

 All assignments will have a stated due date.
-Every student has a bank of 5 late days that may be used over the course of the semester.
+Every student has a bank of 3 late days that may be used over the course of the semester.
 On any given assignment, you may use zero, one, or more of the late days in your bank.
-No assignments may be turned in late aside from using days from your bank.
+No assignments may be turned in late aside from using days from your bank unless you receive explicit permission from the course instructor.
 There will be a number of non-programming assignments, some done in class and some out of class.
 Homework assignments may use "bank" days.
 In-class assignments are due at the date and time specified.

-All projects and homework assignments will be submitted electronically to Web-CAT.
+All projects and out-of-class homework assignments will be submitted electronically to Web-CAT.
 Web-CAT will provide the official timestamp used to determine whether an assignment is on time.
 Assignments that arrive "a few minutes late" are subject to a late penalty.
 Be warned - the "few minutes late" penalty is automatic, and there will be no exceptions or mitigating circumstances.
 Don't push deadlines.